drobim-data-engineering/Data-Pipelines-with-Airflow/README.md

 #### Start the DAG
 Visit the Airflow UI and start the DAG by switching it state from OFF to ON.

-Refresh the page and click on the "trigger button"
+Refresh the page and click on the "trigger dag" button

 ![trigger_dag](images/trigger_dag.png)